 There may be some circumstances where you can defer the repayment of your nursing loan.
 You must notify Gonzaga of continued student status by completing a deferment form every term you are enrolled.
 During a deferment period on your Nursing Student Loan, interest does not accrue and no payments are required.
 The following are some of the circumstances that you can request a deferment of your Nursing student loan:

-- Active duty as a member of a uniformed service (Army, Navy, Marine Corps, Air Force, Coast Guard, the National Oceanic and Atmospheric Administration Corps, or the U S Public Health Service Commissioned Corps) are eligible for deferment for up to three years.
+- Active duty in the uniformed services (Army, Navy, Marine Corps, Air Force, Coast Guard, the National Oceanic and Atmospheric Administration Corps, or the U S Public Health Service Commissioned Corps)

-- NSL borrowers who have entered repayment may receive additional deferments for up to ten years for full-time or half-time enrollment in a collegiate nursing school.
+- Collegiate nursing school.
 The program must lead to a baccalaureate or a graduate degree in nursing.

-- You may be eligible for an additional ten-year deferment if you pursue advanced training in nursing or training to become a nurse anesthetist.
+- Pursuit of advanced training in nursing or training to become a nurse anesthetist.
 Advanced training is training beyond your first diploma or degree in nursing.